Selenium Client Driver

 pip install -U selenium

-Note: You may want to consider using virtualenv to create isolated Python environments.
+You may want to consider using a virtual environment to create isolated Python environments.

 Drivers

-Other supported browsers will have their own drivers available.
-Links to some of the more popular browser drivers follow.
+Links to some of the more popular browser drivers:

 Example 0: